Peterborough, Ontario: 19th century

 In 1818, Adam Scott settled on the west shore of the Otonabee River.
 The following year he began construction of a sawmill and gristmill, establishing the area as Scott's Plains.
 The mill was located at the foot of present-day King Street and was powered by water from Jackson Creek.
 This location, adjacent to the Ontario government Ministry of Natural Resources building, and Peterborough's Millennium Park may have been the site of landfall for a portage which connects in a direct line with Bridgenorth.
 The site has an Ojibway name "Nogojiwanong" which means "the place at the end of the rapids".

-The year 1825 marked the arrival of Irish immigrants from the city of Cork to Scott's Plains.
+The year 1825 marked the arrival of Irish immigrants from the City of Cork to Scott's Plains.
 In 1822, the British Parliament had approved an experimental emigration plan to transport poor Irish Catholic families to Upper Canada.

 Peter Robinson, a member of the Legislative Assembly of Upper Canada and a prominent businessman from York, Upper Canada was the man who took on the emigration plan of 1825.
 Scott's Plains was renamed Peterborough in his honour.
 Robinson interviewed families and individual males to make the long voyage.
 These families had to meet specific criteria in order to be eligible for the voyage.
 The specifics required for Robinson's settlers were that they had to be Catholic, poor and with a knowledge of farming.
-Males had to be less than forty-five years of age and in good health and families were unrelated.
+Males had to be less than forty-five years of age, in good health, and families were unrelated.
 The majority of the Irish emigrants were chosen from Fermoy, North Cork.